Immunizations

 How often: At this time, the CDC recommends a single dose.

-Where: Stephens Pharmacy and CMH primary care clinics.
+Where: Stephens Pharmacy, Buffalo Community Pharmacy and CMH primary care clinics.

 Why: RSV (respiratory syncytial virus) infection usually causes mild, cold-like symptoms.
 Infants and older adults are more likely to have severe complications from the virus and end up in the hospital.
 The recently approved RSV vaccine is more than 80% effective in preventing lung infections due to RSV during the first RSV season after vaccination.